TABLE OF CONTENTS

 d.
 Restrictive or Obstructive Lung Physiology Testing or Diffusing Lung Capacity Defect.
 Obstruction, either severe or mild, is the most common abnormality found by spirometry.
 Severe obstruction prevents complete exhalation (i.e., air trapping).
 A definitive diagnosis of restriction (e.g., reduced lung volumes) through spirometry is not made without lung volumes.
 Generally, the pulmonary function studies include the physician’s interpretation of whether there is restriction or obstruction.

 f.
 Pathology Report.
-A lung pathology that is consistent with CBD in a pathology report.
+A physician may reference the existence of lung pathology consistent with CBD in a pathology report.
 The opinion of the physician will generally result in his or her examination of specific diagnostic test results or other results from examination.
-If a pathology report does not include a physician’s interpretation, or if the CE is unsure whether the findings are consistent with CBD, the CE obtains clarification from the treating physician or a DMC.
+If a pathology report does not include a physician’s interpretation, or if the CE is unsure whether the findings are consistent with CBD, the CE obtains clarification from the treating physician or a CMC.

 g.
 Clinical course consistent with chronic respiratory disorder may include the following disorders and methods of treatment that a physician finds relevant in his or her assessment relating to CBD: